kashish-10/FIRE-ALARM-ALERT-System_Zombies/README.md

 The link for the project is : https://github.com/dhruvilun522/fire_alarm

+The demo video explaining the full working of the project is provided in the drive link attached here : https://drive.google.com/file/d/1efNk-JJWn_p1ToeAuAmUTRHex8dey0C5/view?usp=sharing

 The proposal and required details concrerning the project is attached in the files here.